 A way to remove anti-nutrients and promote health benefit properties.

-2. The high content of vitamins and minerals to promote health .
+- High content of vitamins and minerals so promote health .

-3. Increase in GABA (γ-aminobutyric acid) which reduces anxiety .
+- Increase in GABA which reduces anxiety .

-6. Anti-nutrients such as phytates, oxalates, protease inhibitors and lectins are decreased by soaking and sprouting and therefore, the body can absorb more nutrients present in beans .
+- Anti-nutrients such as phytates, oxalates, protease inhibitors and lectins are decreased by soaking and sprouting and therefore, body can absorb more nutrients present in beans .

-7. Sprouted beans are very good prebiotics and therefore, promote the growth of good bacteria in the gut, improves the immune system and reduce cholesterol .
+- Sprouted beans are very good prebiotics and therefore, promote growth of good bacteria in gut, improves immune system and reduce cholesterol .